 An orange glow radiates from the center of NGC 1792, the heart of this stellar forge.
 Captured by the NASA/ESA Hubble Space Telescope, this intimate view of NGC 1792 gives us some insight into this galactic powerhouse.
 The vast swathes of tell-tale blue seen throughout the galaxy indicate areas that are full of young, hot stars, and it is in the shades of orange, seen nearer the center, that the older, cooler stars reside.

-One might think that these starbust galaxies would easily consume all of their gas in our large forming event.
-However, supernova explosions and intense stellar winds produced in these powerful starbusts can inject energy into the gas and disperse it.
+One might think that these starburst galaxies would easily consume all of their gas in our large forming event.
+However, supernova explosions and intense stellar winds produced in these powerful starbursts can inject energy into the gas and disperse it.
 This halts the star formation before it can completely deplete the galaxy of all its fuel.
-Scientists are actively working to understanding this complex interplay between the dynamic that drive and quench these fierce bursts of star formation.
+Scientists are actively working to understand this complex interplay between the dynamics that drive and quench these fierce bursts of star formation.